lavaeater/turbo-rocket-ultra/README.md

 - [ ] Slower zombies at start of game
 - [ ] Enemies sprinkled out over the map from the start
 - [ ] No spawn points for enemies from the start
-- [ ] New player sprites inspired by Death Road to Canada - never do this, just hire an artist already
 - [x] Fix minimap after level one
 - [x] Fix the seek system
 - [x] Better Ambling System - using pathfinding